 We use all the established methods of polymerization, however, controlled radical polymerization as ATRP and RAFT, often in combination with click reactions are the most frequently used techniques.

 Information on research projects can be found from people page and from links to researchers' own pages at the people page.

-These thermoresponsive properties are influenced by several factors, such as concentration, molecular weight, presence of salts, and branching of the polymer.
-Besides thermoresponsive property numerous polymers exist, which respond to other stimulus such as light, pH, redox, etc. The development of modern polymerization, new modification and functionalization methods has enabled also the preparation of systems, which respond to multible changes in the environment.
-Polymers and Colloids Research Group developes new polymer architectures and studies their responsive behaviors in various environments.
+These thermoresponsive properties are influenced by several factors, such as polymer concentration, molar mass and architecture and the presence of salts.
+Besides thermoresponsiveness, numerous polymers exist which respond to other external stimuli such as light, pH, redox and so on.
+The development of modern polymerization, modification and functionalization methods has enabled also the preparation of systems, which respond to multiple changes in the environment.
+The applications of responsive polymers include drug-delivery, smart coatings, hydrogels, sensors, bioconjugates and degradable materials.